nyoom-engineering/nyoom.nvim/.github/README.md

 Nyoom works best with a modern terminal with [Truecolor](https://github.com/termstandard/colors) support.
 Optionally, you can install [Neovide](https://github.com/neovide/neovide) if you'd like a gui.

-Nyoom is comprised of optional modules, some of which may have additional dependencies.
+Nyoom is comprised of optional [modules](https://github.com/shaunsingh/nyoom.nvim/blob/master/docs/modules.md), some of which may have additional dependencies.
 Run `:checkhealth` to check for what you may have missed.

 ## Install

-### Regular

 ```bash
 git clone --depth 1 https://github.com/shaunsingh/nyoom.nvim.git ~/.config/nvim